MaciekLeks/neck/README.md

 <img width="800" src="./screenshot.png" />

 # Why
-I wanted to test bubbletea with ebpf BPF_PROG_CGROUP_SOCK_ADDR program type to get:
+I wanted to test bubbletea with ebpf BPF_PROG_TYPE_CGROUP_SOCK_ADDR program type to get:
 - knowledges about bubbletea,
 - check BPF_PROG_TYPE_CGROUP_SOCK_ADDR program type constraints and behavior.
 It took me one day to write this program, so it looks how it looks.